ftrotter/mirrulations-data/README.md

-# Extracting Comment Sentiment from Public Comments
+# Mirrulations Data Tutorial: Extracting Comment Sentiment from Public Comments

 ## Overview

 The [regulations.gov](https://www.regulations.gov/) website allows users to view proposed rules and supporting documents for the federal rule-making process.
 As of 2024, the site contains about 27 million pieces of text and binary data that is valuable for data journalism.
 As a public record of the rule-making process, it contains insights into the workings of federal agencies.

 [Mirrulations (MIRRor of regULATIONS.gov)](https://github.com/MoravianUniversity/mirrulations) is a system to create a mirror of the data, and all this data is available in the [mirrulations S3 bucket](https://mirrulations.s3.amazonaws.com/).
 In this tutorial you will consider a single docket (proposed rule).
 You will use [AWS Glue](https://aws.amazon.com/glue/) and [AWS Comprehend](https://aws.amazon.com/comprehend/) to extract the text of the public comments on this docket and perform sentiment analysis on that text.
+Afterward you will use [AWS Athena](https://aws.amazon.com/athena/) to download a CSV file containing the results.

 ## Prerequisites

-This tutorial assumes basic familiarity with AWS S3, AWS Glue, and AWS Athena.
+This tutorial assumes basic familiarity with AWS S3, AWS Glue, AWS Comprehend, and AWS Athena.
 Each step will provide instructions on how to configure each service and provide relevant screenshots - but detailed explanation of the configuration options is not provided.

+Unless specified, default configuration options are assumed for all services.

+This tutorial will utilize \$40 to \$50 of AWS services.

-## Tutorial Data
+## Understanding the Tutorial Data

 In 2024, the DEA [proposed to transfer marijuana from schedule I of the Controlled Substances Act (“CSA”) to schedule III of the CSA.](https://apnews.com/article/marijuana-biden-dea-criminal-justice-pot-f833a8dae6ceb31a8658a5d65832a3b8).
 The docket, [`DEA-2024-0059`](https://www.regulations.gov/docket/DEA-2024-0059) contains the proposed rule as well as the tens of thousands of public comments that were submitted.